groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/audio-metadata/read-native-metadata-wav/_index.md

 weight: 23
 url: /net/audio-metadata/read-native-metadata-wav/
 ---

+# Read Native Metadata Properties from WAV Files in .NET

 ## Introduction
 In this tutorial, you will learn how to utilize GroupDocs.Metadata for .NET to extract native metadata properties from WAV audio files.
 GroupDocs.Metadata for .NET is a powerful library that allows developers to read, update, and remove metadata associated with various file formats, including WAV files.
 ## Prerequisites